fcarva/dadiva-qf/README.md

 > Create your project

+    - Proposal
+    - Description
+    - Write your proposal
-proposal/description/write/see how it turned out
+    - see how it turned out

 > Interaction with other example projects

-> investment round simulation
+> Quadratic Funding Round Simulation

 > Result and analysis on the project and payoffs